towercomputers/toweros/README.md

 $> tower run <host> <application-name>
 ```

 ### 2.3.
-Install an APT package on one of the hosts
+Install an application on one of the hosts

 ```
 $> tower install <host> <application-name>